vishal11u/Mr.Sales/README.md

 This approach makes the application robust and allows for complex, multi-layered analysis from a single API interaction.

+## 🔒 Privacy-First by Design

+We understand the sensitive nature of sales conversations.
+This application was built with privacy as a core principle:

+-   **No Data Storage:** We do **not** store your audio files or the generated analysis results on our servers.
+All processing is ephemeral and happens during your active session.
+-   **In-Memory Processing:** Audio files are sent to the AI service for analysis and are not written to disk on our servers.
+-   **Client-Side Results:** The complete analysis is sent directly back to your browser and is gone when you close the tab or start a new analysis.

+Your data is your own.
+Our service acts as a temporary processor to provide insights, not as a storage provider.

 ## 📁 Project Structure

 The project is organized into logical directories to maintain clean and scalable code.